Dewberry

 A flower of a European dewberry (Rubus caesius) being pollinated by a red-tailed bumblebee (Bombus lapidarius).
 A seven-spot ladybird (Coccinella septempunctata) is also present.

-The dewberries are a group of species in the genus Rubus, section Rubus, closely related to the blackberries.
-They are small, trailing (rather than upright or high-arching) brambles with aggregate fruits, reminiscent of the raspberry, but are usually purple to black instead of red.
+Dewberries are a group of species in the genus Rubus, section Rubus, closely related to the blackberries.
+Rubus species referred to as dewberries in North America are small, trailing (rather than upright or high-arching) brambles with aggregate fruits, reminiscent of the raspberry, but are usually purple to black instead of red.
+In Europe, dewberry primarily refers to Rubus caesius, a plant with arching stems.

 Description

 The plants do not have upright canes like some other Rubus species, but have stems that trail along the ground, putting forth new roots along the length of the stem.
 The stems are covered with fine spines or stickers.
 Around March and April, the plants start to grow white flowers that develop into small, green berries.
 The tiny, green berries grow red and then a deep purple-blue as they ripen.
 When the berries are ripe, they are tender and difficult to pick in any quantity without squashing them.
 The berries are sweet and often less seedy than blackberries.
 In the winter, the leaves often remain on the stems, but may turn dark red.

 The European dewberry, Rubus caesius, grows more upright like other brambles.
 Its fruits are a deep, almost black, purple and are coated with a thin layer or 'dew' of waxy droplets.
 Thus, they appear sky blue (caesius being Latin for pale blue).
 Its fruits are small and retain a markedly tart taste even when fully ripe.